sagemath/trac_to_gh/Issue 9277.md

 # Issue 9277: Flint's spkg-check file does not work on 64-bit (SAGE64 only works on OS X)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9277

 Original creator: drkirkby